Forensic Procedure Application

 Once an order is made, the forensic procedure must be carried out without delay.
 See the section on DNA for information on your rights during a forensic procedure.

 As indicated above we have been successful in preventing the police in taking forensic procedures.
 We recently won a case in the Supreme Court and were awarded our legal costs.
-If you would like assistance please call us.
+If you would like assistance regarding forensic procedures please contact us.

 WHERE TO NEXT?